fairdataihub/SODA-for-SPARC/README.md

   <h3 align="center">Keep Calm and Curate!</h3>

   <p align="center">
-    Your one-stop tool for curating and submitting SPARC datasets, by SPARC investigators, for SPARC investigators
+    Your one-stop tool for curating and submitting SPARC datasets <br/>
+    By SPARC investigators, for SPARC investigators
     <br />
     <br />
     <a href="https://github.com/bvhpatel/SODA/wiki"><strong>Explore our documentation »</strong></a>